Marco4413/ProcessorEmulator/plugins/README.md

 ## What can a Plugin add to PEMU?

 Plugins were added to make it possible to create other implementations of a Processor, so they are designed to do so.
+Though they can also add stuff to the Application itself.

 **NOTE: Plugins are written in Java, so they can use EVERYTHING that a normal Java App can use, so they might be able to harm your computer, so it's recommended to pick plugins with care.**